oripka/chatgpt-file-processor/README.md

 ## Commands

 - `Process Files with ChatGPT`: Process a directory of files with ChatGPT.
+- `Process Selection with ChatGPT`: Replayed the selected with ChatGPT processed text (you need to keep the text selected until it is finished)
 - `Add System Prompt to Library`: Add a new system prompt to the library.

 ## Contributing